cwadge/junk-drawer/pipewire_tuning_guide.md

 ```

 ### Configuring a WirePlumber Lua
-Now that we know what range or series of sample rates our card supports natively, we can apply it to WirePlumber, the modular session / policy manager for PipeWire.
+Now that we know what range or series of sample rates our card supports natively, we can apply it to WirePlumber.
 Create `~/.config/wireplumber/main.lua.d/` if it doesn't already exist (it didn't for me):

 ```bash
 mkdir -p ~/.config/wireplumber/main.lua.d/
 ```

-Then create `~/.config/wireplumber/main.lua.d/50-alsa-rate.lua` with a few stanzas like the following:
+Then add `~/.config/wireplumber/main.lua.d/50-alsa-rate.lua` with a few stanzas like the following:

 ```
 alsa_monitor.rules = {